-- 1. It is expected that listing of the Notes on the Official List of Euronext Dublin and admission of the Notes to trading on the GEM will be granted on or around 19 November 2019, subject only to the issue of the Global Certificate and to the Original Notes having been listed on 12 July 2019.
+- 1. It is expected that listing of the Notes on the Official List of Euronext Dublin and admission of the Notes to trading on the GEM will be granted on or around 12 July 2019, subject only to the issue of the Global Certificate.
 Prior to official listing and admission to trading, however, dealings will be permitted by Euronext Dublin in accordance with its rules.
 Transactions will normally be effected for delivery on the second working day after the day of the transaction.
-The expenses in connection with the admission to trading of the Notes are expected to amount to ε 4,540. - 2.
+The expenses in connection with the admission to trading of the Notes are expected to amount to €4,540. - 2.
 The Issuer has obtained all necessary consents, approvals and authorisations in the United Kingdom, in connection with the issue and performance of the Notes.
-The issue of the Notes was authorised by resolutions of the Board passed on 12 November 2019. - 3.
-The Notes have been accepted for clearance through the Euroclear and Clearstream, Luxembourg systems (which are the entities in charge of keeping the records) with a Common Code of 207936901 (to be fungible after 40 days from the Issue Date with 202740006.
-The temporary International Securities Identification Number (ISIN) for the Notes is XS2079369018 (to be fungible after 40 days from the Issue Date with XS2027400063). - 4.
-The yield of the Notes is 3.571 per cent., on an annual basis.
+The issue of the Notes was authorised by resolutions of the Board passed on 3 July 2019. - 3.
+The Notes have been accepted for clearance through the Euroclear and Clearstream, Luxembourg systems (which are the entities in charge of keeping the records) with a Common Code of 202740006.
+The International Securities Identification Number (ISIN) for the Notes is XS2027400063. - 4.
+The yield of the Notes is 3.519 per cent., on an annual basis.
 The yield is calculated as at the Issue Date on the basis of the Issue Price and the interest rate of 3.375 per cent. per annum.
 It is not an indication of future yield. - 5.
 The address of Euroclear is 1 Boulevard du Roi Albert II, B-1210 Brussels, Belgium and the address of Clearstream, Luxembourg is 42 Avenue JF Kennedy L-1855 Luxembourg. - 6.
 The legal entity identifier of the Issuer is MFQO711J5UPYBWXSPG12. - 7.
 There are no material contracts entered into other than in the ordinary course of the Issuer's business which could result in the Issuer being under an obligation or entitlement that is material to the Issuer's ability to meet its obligations to Noteholders in respect of the Notes. - 8.
 The Issuer was incorporated as Hackremco (No. 2460) Limited on 26 February 2007.
 It was renamed as First Premium Company Limited on 14 March 2007 and Rothesay Life Limited on 14 May 2007.
 It was re-registered as Rothesay Life Plc on 24 March 2016. - 9.
 The Issuer does not intend to provide any post-issuance information in relation to the Notes. - 10.
 Arthur Cox Listing Services Limited is acting solely in its capacity as listing agent for the Issuer in connection with the Notes and is not itself seeking admission of the Notes to the Official List of Euronext Dublin or to trading on the GEM.